pippim/pippim.github.io/index.md

 ### Pippim Website Directory Tree

 The directory tree will help you get a better understanding of the Pippim website at `pippim.github.io`.
-As of October 30, 2021, the directory tree for Pippim on Github Pages looked like this:
+As of October 30, 2021, the directory tree for Pippim on GitHub Pages looked like this:

 ``` bash
 pippim.github.io